Table of Contents

 Control

-The final step in the process is control, so that the identified issue occurred again, and the right people know how to fix it.
+The final step in the process is control so that the identified issue occurred again, right people knows how to fix it.
 This is generally done by writing a set of data quality rules, problems are automatically identified.
 These rules will ensure that if this issue arises again, a notification or ticket is created to address the problem.

 At the heart of the entire data quality improvement lifecycle is governance.
 Every stage requires an effective governance process to ensure quality issues don’t return.
 OvalEdge is a comprehensive data governance platform that provides any organization with tools it needs to maximize high-quality data assets.